-A map of Austria with major cities, rivers, lakes, airports, and highways.
-It also features a satellite and elevation map showing topographic features like its upland regions and its unique trans-boundary lakes.
+This map of Estonia contains major cities, rivers, lakes, airports, and highways.
+It also features a satellite and elevation map showing topographic features like its upland regions and its unique transboundary lakes.

 Estonia Satellite Map

 Estonia occupies an area of 45,227 square kilometers (17,462 sq mi), which is similar in size to Denmark and Slovakia.
 Two of Estonia’s key features to reconfigure are its transboundary lakes and relatively low-lying terrain.
 First, Lake Peipus is the largest transboundary lake in all of Europe separating Estonia from Russia.

 Lake Vortsjarv is Estonia’s second-largest lake with an area of 270 square kilometers.
 Estonia’s longest rivers include the Võhandu, Pärna, and Põltsamaa.
 Forests cover more than 50% of Estonia making it one of the greenest countries in Europe.